landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-previous-post/README.txt

 Author URI: https://connekthq.com/
 Plugin URI: https://connekthq.com/ajax-load-more/add-ons/single-post/
 Requires at least: 4.0
-Tested up to: 5.4
+Tested up to: 5.7
 Stable tag: trunk
 Homepage: https://connekthq.com/ajax-load-more/
-Version: 1.4.4
+Version: 1.5.4

 == Copyright ==
-Copyright 2020 Darren Cooney
+Copyright 2023 Connekt Media

 This software is NOT to be distributed, but can be INCLUDED in WP themes: Premium or Contracted.
 This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;